mmkolpakov/controls-composite-kt/controls-exporter-prometheus/README.md

 ## Description

-This module provides a robust, multiplatform Prometheus exporter for metrics collected via the `controls-composite-metrics` API.
+This module provides a robust, multiplatform Prometheus exporter for metrics collected via the `controls-metrics` API.
 It allows you to easily expose the internal state and performance indicators of your composite devices to a Prometheus monitoring system.

 The exporter runs a lightweight Ktor-based HTTP server that exposes a standard `/metrics` endpoint, which Prometheus can scrape (pull).